elinorv21/RNA-Seq_workshop/README.md

 ## Python files
 ### sashimi.py:
-This file is an adaptation of ggsashimi.py.
+This Python file is an adaptation of ggsashimi.py.
 It produces sashimi plots (see Chapter 6 of the workshop manual).